Who Is This Credit Card Best For?

 - Insurance for stolen or damaged purchases

-American Express ranked second among 11 credit card companies in J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study, so you can expect top-notch customer service.
+American Express ranked first among 11 credit card companies in J.D.
+Power’s 2020 U.S. Credit Card Satisfaction Study, so you can expect top-notch customer service.
 Cardholders can call in or connect via the online chat function 24/7 or use the American Express app.

 There are also some handy tools for managing business expenses, including the American Express Business App, which lets you: